jamie120/ms4-wild-mile/README.md

     * Add sorting to products (price, name, category), to allow users to easily manipulate the content as desired.
     * Add edit and delete buttons for superuser/admin for each product.
     * Display 4 products per row on desktop.
-    * Display product information in card footer - with defined background.
+    * Display product information in card footer - with a defined background.

 - Product Detail Page
     * Removed background colour for product information, made all text white.